 - Participating in and managing the final production process to whatever degree is necessary

 You may be the type of person to succeed in a fashion design career if you are creative and have good ideas about how colors, fabric types and designs work together.
 Fashion designers are often able to quickly whip together a new design given a sewing machine, a mannequin, a tape measure, scissors and inspiration.
 Other skills, such as communication and attention to detail, can help relay you toward success in the field.

 Other skills and characteristics fashion designers find helpful are:

 - Ability to create original and unique designs from their own ideas or things that influence or inspire them

 - Talent for artistic expression through drawing and computer-aided design software

 - Capacity to manage the detail-oriented processes of design while still maintaining a big-picture view of the entire production process

 - Ability to communicate well and influence other design professionals, buyers, vendors and production personnel

-Education Requirements for Fashion Designers
+Education Requirements to become a Fashion Designer

 Becoming a fashion designer requires a commitment to an education and to further work on developing your creative and business skills.
 The typical steps to becoming a fashion designer include: